fort745/links/README.md

 Godot and GDScript
 Collaborative personal project created using open-source game development engine Godot.
-TunaCan is the perfect all-in-one Android app for string players. key features include tuner, pitch generator, metronome, and recording capabilities.
+TunaCan is the perfect all-in-one Android app for string players.
+Key features include tuner, pitch generator, metronome, and recording capabilities.
 The clean, functional UI helps users make the most out of their practice time.
 Development - Iris Li
 Design and Development - Grace Li